-Your students are going to love these Sadako and a Thousand Paper Cranes activities!
+Your students are going to love these Sadako and the Thousand Paper Cranes activities!
+You’ll find a novel study sample, animated short comparison activity, and anchor chart idea.

 Sadako and the Thousand Paper Cranes Summary